NASU -- Novel Actuating Screw Unit: Origami-inspired Screw-based Propulsion on Mobile Ground Robots: Experiments and Results

 \subsection{Experimental Setup}

-The experiment is conducted on our previously developed Mobile Test Bed \cite{icra2023} and a similar experimental setup procedure is employed: \begin{enumerate} \item Flatten and level the media to achieve as uniform conditions as possible. \item The height-adjustable linear rail is locked such that the NASU is free-hanging.
+The experiment is conducted on our previously developed mobile test bed \cite{icra2023} and a similar experimental setup procedure is employed: \begin{enumerate} \item Flatten and level the media to achieve as uniform conditions as possible. \item The height-adjustable linear rail is locked such that the NASU is free-hanging.
 A ``free hanging" measurement from the FTS is taken to capture any potential drifts between trials.
 The angle of attack is set to the desired value. \item The height-adjustable linear rail is unlocked and the NASU is set down on the media.
 A ``set down" measurement from the FTS is taken to measure any pre-loading from the media on the NASU. \item The FTS sensor is zeroed to measure differential measurements. \end{enumerate} From this point, the screw motor can be driven to begin the experiment.
-To process the raw data from the test bed for analysis, the data from the motors and FTS are passed through a low pass filter with a cutoff frequency of 5 Hz and a sampling frequency of 125 Hz.
-The data is clipped manually to only include the steady-state portion of the experiment.
-This experiment allows freedom of motion in both the axial and vertical directions so that the speed of travel can be measured and sink-age into the media is still allowed.
-In contrast, all other degrees of freedom are restricted by the test bed.
-The angles of attack being tested are 10\textdegree{}, 15\textdegree{}, 20\textdegree{}, 25\textdegree{}, 30\textdegree{}, and 35\textdegree{}.